ByeonghoonJeon/Personal-Webpage/README.md

 # README

-This repository contains personal website built with html code.
+This repo contains practice files and working on files.
+Final version will be uploaded to separated repo.

 # LICENSE
 MIT License